Pinewood Derby (South Park): Plot

-Randy Marsh, determined to make sure his son Stan wins the annual statewide pinewood derby and beat Mr. Hollis, slips an object into the back of the car to give it an advantage.
-Stan learns from a news report that the object is a superconducting magnet, stolen from the Large Hadron Collider by Randy disguised as Princess Leia.
+Randy Marsh, determined to make sure his son Stan wins the annual statewide pinewood derby, slips an object into the back of the car to give it an advantage.
+Stan learns from a news report that the object is a superconducting magnet, stolen by Randy from the Large Hadron Collider.
 During the finals, Randy coaxes Stan to lie to the judges and say he used only the parts in the approved pinewood derby kit.
-Stan wins first place when his car reaches warp speed, shooting off the track and into space, where it is later found by an alien species.
-Mr. Hollis commits suicide shortly after.
-Later, a spaceship lands in South Park, but its pilot is a bank robber named "Baby Fark McGee-zax" who demands that Stan and Randy build him a new warp drive while holding the entire planet at gunpoint.
-Everyone believes Stan and his father can create the drive using only the approved pinewood derby kit.
+Stan wins first place when his car reaches warp speed, shooting off the track and into space.
+It is later found by an alien bank robber named Baby Fark McGee-zax, who lands in South Park and holds the planet at gunpoint, demanding that Stan and Randy build him a new warp drive.
+Everyone believes that the two can do the job using only the approved kit.

 Stan tries to persuade Randy to tell the truth about the stolen magnet, but Randy refuses in order to avoid embarrassment.
-As the pair works on the warp drive, an Intergalactic Police ship approaches Earth; McGeezax cloaks his ship and drags Stan out of sight as a hostage, leaving the townspeople to divert the officers' questions.
-The officers say that McGeezax stole a large sum of space cash, but no one admits to seeing him, and the officers leave.
-Randy then provides a diversion for McGeezax while Stan, at Randy's insistence, stabs him to death with a shank.
-McGeezax's ship is found to contain the stolen space cash, but instead of returning it, Randy persuades everyone to divide it among themselves.
-Randy, in contact with all world leaders, buys other countries' silence by giving them a share.
-Four days later, the officers return to South Park.
-They now know that McGeezax landed here and Randy tells them of his death, but everyone denies finding any space cash.
+As the pair works on the warp drive, an Intergalactic Police ship approaches Earth; McGee-zax cloaks his ship and drags Stan out of sight as a hostage, leaving the townspeople to divert the officers' questions.
+The officers say that McGee-zax stole a large sum of space cash, but no one admits to seeing him, and the officers leave.
+Randy then distracts McGee-zax so that Stan can stab him to death.
+The stolen space cash is found in his ship, but Randy divides it among the countries of the world to buy their silence instead of returning it.
+Four days later, the officers return to South Park, having learned that McGee-zax landed there; Randy tells them of his death, but everyone denies finding any space cash.